vcantarella/hyvr/docs/methods.rst

 Nested-bulb-like layers are simulated by subdividing the depth of the truncated ellipsoid into a series with a set thickness ``trunc_ellip.bulbset_d``.
-Truncated ellipsoids are simulated consecutively with the same center point and paleoflow :math:`\alpha` value, starting with the deepest assemblage.
+Truncated ellipsoids are simulated consecutively with the same center point and paleoflow :math:`\layer_dist` value, starting with the deepest assemblage.
 With each simulation, a scaling factor is calculated by dividing the new depth with the total depth of the assemblage.
 This scaling factor is applied to the length and width parameters of the truncated ellipsoid.
 Each newly generated ellipsoid